 This is one of my favorites!
 Students create their own book jacket for the story.
 On a landscape piece of paper, draw a vertical section around an inch wide down the centre of the page.
 This is the spine of the book.
 Students create their own over, spine and blurb for the back!
 Discuss how the blurb must intrigue the reader and make them want to read the story, without giving the ending away.
 A great activity for summarizing the beginning of the plot.
 Add fun features like a bar code, price and a publishing house logo!

-For more novel study activities for any book, check out my Guided Reading Activities, packed with worksheets, printables and fun no-prep activities perfect to use alongside any fiction book study!
+For more novel study activities for any book, check out my Guided Reading Activities, packed with worksheets, printables, graphic organizers and fun no-prep activities perfect to use alongside any fiction book study across elementary grade levels!

-Included are activities for characters studies, story settings, plot structure, vocabulary work.
+Included are activities for characters analysis studies, story settings, plot structure, vocabulary work.

 Grab this great Guided Reading Activity pack here!